 Still looking for more?
 Here are some general tips specifically for Medicare Part D prescription drug plan selection.

-You can enroll into a stand-alone Medicare Part D Prescription Drug plan or a Medicare Advantage plan during the Annual Enrollment Period (or AEP) or open enrollment period starting October 15th and continuing for seven weeks through December 7th with your newly selected Medicare plan starting on January 1st of the following year.
+You can enroll in a stand-alone Medicare Part D Prescription Drug plan or a Medicare Advantage plan during the Annual Open Enrollment Period (or AEP) starting October 15th and continuing for seven weeks through December 7th with your newly selected Medicare plan starting on January 1st of the following year.
 Please note that if you are just turning 65 or are newly eligible for Medicare, you will be granted a seven (7) month enrollment period when you can join a Medicare Part D or Medicare Advantage plan.
 The seven month period begins three months before your Medicare eligibility (or birthday) month, includes your eligibility month, and continues for three months after your Medicare eligibility month.
 However, your Medicare plan can begin no sooner than the first day of your Medicare eligibility month.
-Enrolling in a Medicare Part D or Medicare Advantage plan is easy and takes little time. : : Click here if you already know which Medicare Part D plan you want : : Click here to search for a Medicare Part D plan : : Click here to search for a Medicare Advantage plan

 The good news about enrollment is that you always pay the same amount for a Medicare D plan or Medicare Advantage plan, no matter where or how you enroll.
-As an expanded feature, we now provide enrollment options for all 2015 Medicare Part D plans and Medicare Advantage plans across the country.
-If you wish, you can also enroll directly with Medicare (1-800-Medicare) or with an insurance agent or the Medicare plan provider.
+You can enroll directly with Medicare (1-800-Medicare) or with an insurance agent or the Medicare plan provider.
 No matter how you enroll in to a Medicare plan, the enrollment result should always be the same and in 7 to 10 business days you should receive your Medicare Part D new Member information.
 Once enrolled into a Medicare Part D or Medicare Advantage plan, you can contact the plan's Member Services department with any questions or concerns.
 The toll-free number will be on the back of your Member ID card.
 Please note that the Medicare Advantage Dis-Enrollment Period (MADP) for Medicare Advantage Plans begins January 1st and continues through February 14th -- during the MADP members of Medicare Advantage plans can switch back to original Medicare and join a stand-alone Medicare Part D drug plan.

 Please also note that you may be eligible for a Special Enrollment Period (SEP) allowing you to change Medicare plans outside of the AEP.
 Click here to read more about Special Enrollment Periods.